isc-projects/stork/doc/user/man/stork-agent.8.rst

    >>> Enter IP address or FQDN of the host with Stork agent (for the Stork server connection) [hostname]:
    >>> Enter port number that Stork Agent will listen on [8080]:

-To register Stork agent with the server token providing all the necessary information through CLI arguments, run the following command:
+To register the Stork agent with the server token, providing all the necessary information through CLI arguments, run the following command:

 .. code-block:: bash

    $ stork-agent register --server-url=http://stork-server.example.com:8080 --server-token=1234567890 --agent-host=stork-agent.example.com --agent-port=8080

-To register Stork agent without the server token using the environment variables, run the following commands:
+To register the Stork agent without the server token, using the environment variables, run the following commands:

 .. code-block:: bash